Signs You Are in a Bad Sales Jobs

 Often there is no effective way to deal with a bad sales manager other than turning in your notice and finding another job.
 Deciding to quit, however, should be weighed against all other options if you feel that the only reason for your position dissatisfaction is your manager.

 Probably the most prevalent factor found in the worst sales jobs is negative sales teams.
 Unless you work alone or spend the vast majority of your time alone, you will be around and with your fellow teammates quite often.
-And if the sales team is negative, non-supportive, untrustworthy, petty and back-stabbing, you will struggle to try and enjoy going to work.
+And if the sales team is negative, non-supportive, untrustworthy, petty, and back-stabbing, you will struggle to enjoy going to work.

 Like dealing with a bad manager or overbearing management team, there isn't a lot that can be done to overcome the negative effects of a bad sales team and moving on is usually your best bet.
 While you could raise your concerns with management and "wait it out" until management "weeds out" the negative employees, you probably will experience even more negative work conditions if your coworkers learn that you have complained about them to management.